AguaClara/Textbook/Flocculation/Floc_Design.rst

 - Allow for :math:`3 < \frac{H_e}{S} < 6`.
 Recall that :math:`\frac{H_e}{S} =  \Pi_{H_eS}`
 - Allow for a human to be able to fit into a flocculator channel

-The first two conditions are wrapped up into the following equation, `which is derived here <https://github.com/AguaClara/Textbook/blob/master/Flocculation/Floc_Derivation_flocculator_design_equations.md>`_:
+The first two conditions are wrapped up into the following equation, :ref:`which is derived here <title_Flocculation_Derivations>`

 .. math::
   W_{Min, \, \Pi_{H_eS}} = \frac{\Pi_{H_eS}Q}{H_e}\left( \frac{K}{2 H_e \nu \bar G^2} \right)^\frac{1}{3}